 An OTSClient instance is initialized.
 For more information, see Initialize an OTSClient instance.

 A data table for which the max_version parameter is set to 1 is created.
-One of the following conditions must be met by the time_to_live parameter of the data table.
+The time_to_live parameter of the data table must meet one of the following conditions.
 For more information, see Create a data table.

 The time_to_live parameter of the data table is set to -1, which specifies that the data in the data table never expires.

-The time_to_live parameter of the data table is set to a value other than -1, and update operations on the data table are prohibited.
+The time_to_live parameter of the data table is set to a value other than -1.
+The Allow Updates parameter is set to No, which specifies that update operations on the data table are prohibited.

 Usage notes

-To specify a value other than -1 for the time_to_live parameter of a search index, you must disable the UpdateRow operation on the data table for which the search index is created.
-The value of the time_to_live parameter for the search index must be less than or equal to the value of the time_to_live parameter for the data table.
-For more information, see TTL of search indexes.
+To set the time_to_live parameter of a search index to a value other than -1, make sure that the UpdateRow operation is prohibited on the data table for which the search index is created.
+The value of the time_to_live parameter of the search index must be less than or equal to the value of the time_to_live parameter of the data table.
+For more information, see Specify the TTL of a search index.

 Parameters

-When you create a search index, you must configure the table_name, index_name, and schema parameters.
-You must also configure the field_schemas, index_setting, and index_sort parameters in schema.
-The following table describes the parameters.
+When you create a search index, you must specify the table_name, index_name, and schema parameters.
+In the schema parameter, configure the field_schemas, index_setting, and index_sort parameters.
+The following table describes the preceding parameters.

 Parameter | Description |